AlwaysEconomist/RFM-Customers-Model-in-Python/README.md

 ## Create RFM Table

-Calculate R, F, and M Values
+Calculate RFM Values.
-This is the core of the analysis.
-We’ll calculate the Recency, Frequency, and Monetary values for each customer.
+To perform the analysis, we calculate Recency, Frequency, and Monetary values for each customer.

-To calculate recency, we first need a snapshot date, which is the latest date in the dataset plus one day.
-We then subtract the customer’s most recent purchase date from this snapshot date.
-This gives us the number of days since their last purchase.
-For Frequency, we count the number of orders for each unique customer.
-And, for Monetary, we sum up the Transaction Amount for each customer.
+ - Recency: Set a snapshot date (latest date in the dataset plus one day).
+Subtract the customer’s most recent purchase date to get the days since their last purchase.
+ - Frequency: Count the total number of orders per customer.
+ - Monetary: Sum the total transaction amounts for each customer.

 ```
 rfm = data.groupby('CustomerID').agg({